 Throughout his 12 years in F1, Mark achieved nine wins, 42 podiums, 13 pole positions, 19 fastest laps and also helped Red Bull Racing to four consecutive Constructors’ World Championships.

-At the end of 2013 Mark hung up his F1 boots and moved on to sports car racing where he will be part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014 and will contest the toughest race of all, the 24 Hours of Le Mans.
+At the end of 2013 Mark hung up his F1 boots and after a 15 year hiatus, rejoined sports-car racing as part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014.

 A SPORTS LOVER THROUGH AND THROUGH